-The Company is currently pursuing new management contracts to take advantage of the beds that have or will become available at the Huerfano, Diamondback, Prairie, and California City facilities but can provide no assurance that it will be successful in doing so.
+The Company is currently pursuing new management contracts to take advantage of the beds that have become available at the Huerfano and Diamondback facilities but can provide no assurance that it will be successful in doing so.
+The carrying values of these two facilities totaled \$70.4 million and \$71.5 million as of September 30, 2010 and December 31, 2009, respectively, excluding equipment and other assets that could generally be transferred and used at other facilities CCA owns without significant cost.